cookieukw/termux-terraserver/README.md

 apt upgrade -y && apt update
 ```

-| Note for mono: when asking you install ssl press enter (default)
+ - Note for mono: when asking you install ssl press enter (default)
 ```bash
 pkg install mono
 ```

-| After that the libssl not found more.
+- After that the libssl not found more.

 ### Terraria Server

-| When install all you can use mono for run TerrariaServer.exe.
+- When install all you can use mono for run TerrariaServer.exe.
 But you need to delete some files for fix errors when mono run TerrariaServer.exe, that error is return Nothing.

-| delete files
+- Delete files
 ```
 rm 1449/Linux/System*
 rm 1449/Linux/Mono*